Create Digital Books

 - Get students to help you create a digital textbook.
 You can use tools like Google Docs or iBooks Author.
 Find examples of student created textbooks in the presentation above.
 Some impressive examples are these iBooks by 5th grade special education students (http://bit.ly/1eiMdLq), the interactive field guide of created by 7th graders (http://bit.ly/1eiMnCu), these German student iBooks (Ischulbuch.wordpress.com), Google Doc books created by English language learners in Argentina (Datenglish.blogspot.com.ar), the WordPress Living Textbook by middle school students (Livingtextbook.aaja.org), the history book created on a Wiki (Dgh.wikispaces.com) and the geography and science textbooks created by 3rd graders using Livebinders (Livebinders.com/play/play?id=203663).

-- You can curate a digital textbook with tools like Livebinders, Scoop.It or Flipboard.
+- You can curate a digital textbook with a tool like Livebinders.

 - Older students can create books for younger siblings or relatives or adopt a younger class and write books to later read to the children.
 They could write books teaching younger kids math, the alphabet, or other concept.
 They could write joke books, books starring that child, or books filled with finger chants.